Watch past educational presentations and see live events in real time

 Explore available award and grant opportunities for fellows-in-training.

 The best care starts with the best information.
 See videos to help answer your questions.

 The ACR is accepting applications for mini curriculums, which are educational activities or curriculums to enhance the ACR Core Curriculum Outline.

-Through the Patient Perspectives Program, patients affected by rheumatic disease, along with a sponsoring organization such as a nonprofit patient group, are invited to submit their stories to share at ACR Convergence 2020.
+Through the Patient Perspectives Program, patients affected by rheumatic disease, along with a sponsoring organization such as a nonprofit patient group, are invited to submit their stories to share at the all-virtual ACR Convergence 2020.

 View Patient Perspectives Guidelines

 Who is eligible to submit a poster

 ACR/ARP members and non-members are eligible to submit a poster.
 The primary author must be someone who is living with a rheumatic disease.
 Submissions must include a patient sponsor organization, such as a nonprofit patient group.

 Submissions should meet one of the following criteria:

 Multiple submissions may not be submitted by the same patient author.